IIT-EnergySystemModels/openTEPES/doc/rst/Papers.rst

 =================
 The **openTEPES** model has been used in these publications:

+- E.F. Álvarez, J.C.
+López, L. Olmos, A. Ramos (2024) "An Optimal Expansion Planning of Power Systems considering Cycle-Based AC-OPF" Sustainable Energy, Grids and Networks (accepted)

 - D. Santos-Oliveira, J. Lecarpentier, S. Lumbreras, L. Olmos, A. Ramos, M. Chammas, Th.
-Brouhard (2024) "The impact of EV penetration on the European Power System: the Tradeoffs in Storage" Social Science Research Network`10.2139/ssrn.4700642 <https://dx.doi.org/10.2139/ssrn.4700642>`_
+Brouhard (2024) "The impact of EV penetration on the European Power System: the Tradeoffs in Storage" Social Science Research Network `10.2139/ssrn.4700642 <https://dx.doi.org/10.2139/ssrn.4700642>`_

 - A. Ramos A, S. Huclin and J.P.
 Chaves (2023), "Analysis of different flexible technologies in the Spain NECP for 2030".
 Front.
 Built Environ.
 9:1065998. `10.3389/fbuil.2023.1065998 <https://doi.org/10.3389/fbuil.2023.1065998>`_